 So far, many licensees have received notices regarding their adult-use licenses.
 They’ve been told that they will need an AFS by June 30, 2021.
 As the deadline for these filings grows nearer, we’re listing some of the most common deficiencies we’ve observed from the MRA that demand more clarification and/or action below.

 Need assistance with your Annual Financial Statement?
-Contact us today to learn more about how we can help.
+Contact us now to get help from one of our industry-professional Michigan cannabis CPAs.

 What is the Annual Financial Statement (AFS)?